 Preschool Development Grant Birth To Five (PDG B-5)Logout

-We are excited that New Mexico has been awarded $5.4 million from the US Department of Health and Human Services, Administration for Children and Families for the Preschool Development Grant Birth To Five (PDG B-5).
+New Mexico was awarded $5.4 million from the US Department of Health and Human Services, Administration for Children and Families for the Preschool Development Grant Birth To Five (PDG B-5).
 The PDG B-5 funding was made available under the Every Student Succeeds Act (ESSA) and is targeted to help states build a quality early learning system for children birth to 5 and their families.

 NM's PDG B-5 Timelines

 The PDG B-5 application includes the following activities:

 Activity 1: Statewide Birth - 5 Needs Assessment